Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Difference Method Use.md

 ### Spatial discretization $\Delta x$
 The Finite Different method works with a spatial discretization.
 The space is defined by a mesh grid of points at a distance $\Delta v$ between each other.
 The distance $\Delta v$ is equal for each dimension $x,y,z$, therefore $\Delta v = \Delta x = \Delta y = \Delta z$, and it is defined in meters.
 It is important to choose an appropriate $\Delta v$ for the precision of the calculation.
-A $\Delta v$ of 0.5 meters normally would suffice for a correct calculation, although the choice is contingent upon user preferences for details in parameters values and room dimensions.
+A $\Delta v$ of 0.5 meters normally would suffice for a correct calculation (using a appropriate $\Delta t$ as per section below and for frequency range between 125 Hz and 2000 Hz), although the choice is contingent upon user preferences for details in parameters values and room dimensions.
 It is strongly advised that $\Delta v$ is a factor of the dimensions of the room (e.g. for a room of 3 x 3 x 3 $m^3$, $\Delta v$ could be 0.5 meters or 0.2 meters or 0.1 meters but it should not be 0.4 meters).

 ### Time discretization $\Delta t$
 According the Navarro 2012, to get good converged results, the time discretization $\Delta t$ will need to be defined depending on the $\Delta v$ chosen.